divinepaul/hss-scraping/README.md

 ## Installation

-Please create a .env file and insert ur firbase credentials inorder for this to work. or you cannot use the db_helper
+Please create a .env file and insert your firbase credentials inorder for this to work. or you cannot use the db_helper

 ```bash